-23. It was submitted that while the project was registered with RERA, the Respondent had grossly failed to comply with the obligations that accompanied such registration, particularly those relating to timely possession and transparency.
-The Respondent's conduct post-registration showed a clear disregard for the regulations.
+23. It was submitted that while the project was registered with RERA, the Respondent had grossly failed to abide by the obligations that accompanied such registration, particularly those relating to timely possession and transparency.
+The Respondent's conduct post-registration showed a blatant disregard for the regulations, and their reply demonstrated a shocking lack of respect towards the Hon'ble Authority.